Minnesota to Maine Moving Guide

 ---|---|---|

-- Minnesota tends to lean swing state, leaning Democratic in its political climate
+- Minnesota tends to lean Democratic in its political climate

-- Maine, on the other hand, is often described as leans Democratic, especially in presidential elections
+- Maine, on the other hand, is often described as leaning Democratic overall with a strong independent streak

 Education Guide When Moving from Minnesota to Maine